sisoe24/Nuke-Tools/README.md

 A bunch of Nuke related operations that will facilitate writing code for Nuke.

-> This is a companion extension for: www.tutut.com.
-Without the plugin, this extension will not work.
+> This is a companion extension for: www.placeholder.com.
+While some features will still work like launch executable etc, other will require the Server to be initialized inside Nuke.

-## Installation

-dunno really try

 ## Features

 * Execute code inside Nuke from a machine in your local network.
+  * Get output of Nuke execution inside Visual Studio Code.
   * When used locally (same machine) no configuration is required by user, just running the server inside Nuke.
   * Specify a custom address when connection is from/to another computer.
   * Multiple computer can connect to the same Nuke instance.
-* Get output of Nuke execution inside Visual Studio Code.
 * Easy commands for creating a Nuke instance via the terminal with default or optional arguments.

 ## Available Commands